-I curate art, architecture, and design projects.
-They come in many forms: exhibitions, publications, strategy, editorials and digital displays.
+I conceive and curate exhibitions, publications, and digital displays.

-At the heart of my work is the desire to make people pause and reflect, to tickle their intellect, or to reveal details that hide in plain sight.
+At the heart of my work is the desire to make people pause and reflect, to tickle their intellect, and reveal details that hide in plain sight.

 My background in architecture and design guides the work I do in collaboration with galleries, archives, and cultural organizations.
 I invite you to scroll through a selection of projects below.
 Please get in touch if you wish to learn more.